 “Hemorrhoids are veins in the end of the rectum and the anus that can become swollen due to increased pressure, usually from constipation or straining to go to the bathroom,” explains Dr. Jen Trachtenberg, a board certified pediatrician in New York City.
 “They’re either located right inside the anus or, if there’s enough pressure, they can be pushed outside and be seen around the opening.”

-Needless to say, this is something no parent wants their child to have to deal with, but unfortunately, the root cause of hemorrhoids — constipation — is fairly prevalent.
+While hemorrhoids in children is somewhat rare, the root cause — constipation — is common.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, one out of every 20 visits to the pediatrician’s office is due to constipation.

 “While hemorrhoids are pretty rare in kids, constipation is not,” says Dr. Sara Siddiqui, a pediatrician and clinical assistant professor in the Department of Pediatrics at NYU Langone’s Hassenfeld Children’s Hospital in New York.
 “It’s one of the reasons we always ask about stooling behavior during our preventative discussions at well checkups.
 It’s so important.”